ProfessorX/CIS501/README.md

 3. That should suffice.
 And pickup what should be interesting for them, and share your "fun" with them

+### Notes ###
+Below are some notes by Dr. Woon.
+The main thing is that:
+    * transparency and clarity of the methodology
+    * creativity in using different things and tools, but reasonable ones
+    * show the efforts that spent for the project

 ## TODO ##
 1. Finish the modification of your presentation slides, within